yamunariver/Az104/README.md

+## you have an Azure virtual network that contains two subnets named Subnet1 and Subnet2.
+You have a virtual machine named VM1 that is connected to Subnet1.
+VM1 runs Windows Server.

+You need to ensure that VM1 is connected directly to both subnets.

+What should you do first?

+Select only one answer.

+` `
+`From the Azure portal, add a network interface.`

+`From the Azure portal, create an IP group.`

+`From the Azure portal, modify the IP configurations of an existing network interface.`

+`Sign in to Windows Server and create a network bridge.`

+`A network interface is used to connect a virtual machine to a subnet.
+Since VM1 is connected to Subnet1, VM1 already has a network interface attached that is connected to Subnet1.
+To connect VM1 directly to Subnet2, you must create a new network interface that is connected to Subnet2.
+Next, you must attach the new network interface to VM1.`

+`An IP group is a user-defined collection of static IP addresses, ranges, and subnets.
+A network bridge allows you to connect multiple existing network connection in Windows together.
+Changing the IP configurations of the existing network interface results in VM1 being connected to Subnet2 but not to Subnet1.`

 ## You have an Azure subscription that contains a resource group named RG1.

 You have an Azure Resource Manager (ARM) template for an Azure virtual machine.